-Last year I discovered the Wim Hof Method and with it, a community of people who was exactly what I needed.
-The Wim Hof Method is a combination of breathing, cold exposure and mindset.
+Last year I discovered the Wim Hof Method and with it, a community of people who were exactly what I needed.
+The Wim Hof Method is a combination of breathing, cold exposure, and mindset.
 The founder, Wim Hof, has achieved incredible feats such as being submerged in ice for almost two hours.
 Cold exposure has proven to have incredible health benefits, among them weight loss.

-My training involved visiting Wim Hof at his centres in Holland and Poland, where I dived deeper into the practice.
+My training involved visiting Wim Hof at his centers in Holland and Poland, where I dived deeper into the practice.
 Once more, I was part of a diverse group of individuals from all corners of the world.
-Again, I quickly found myself soaking up the attitude and behaviour of others.
+Again, I quickly found myself soaking up the attitude and behavior of others.

 What is remarkable about the Wim Hof Method group’s attitude, is what we endured during our time together.
 Jumping into freezing rivers for unknown periods of time and climbing snowy mountains in shorts was part of the daily agenda.

 Nothing fazed my peers.
 It was literally all about taking the plunge without complaining, no matter how uncomfortable the situation was.